Translation Technologies and Quality Assurance

 Machine Translation can be integrated in the translation workflow.
 Machine Translated sentences are clearly identified and edited by a professional translator.
-We distinguish between “light” post-editing, aiming to make the output understandable, and “full” post-editing which should have the same quality of human translation.
-Machine Translation post-editing can improve productivity and reduce costs, although has some limitations and it is not always advisable and/or it is not always a real advantage.
+We distinguish between “light” post-editing, aiming to make the output understandable, and “full” post-editing which should have the same quality as human translation.
+Machine Translation post-editing can improve productivity and reduce costs, although it has some limitations, is not always advisable and is not always a real advantage.

 Our translation workflow process includes the use of automated QA tools for finding translation inconsistencies across files, numeric mismatches, unpaired symbols and quotes, missing key terms, etc.

 Translators should provide proof of their skills (translation skills, language abilities, cultural and technological competence) through at least one of the following:

 - A university degree in translation